Point Cook - East

 Point Cook - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Point Cook-East, as per the 2016 Census, has a population where 49.3% speak languages other than English at home and 54.1% were born overseas.
-Christianity is the predominant religion in Point Cook-East, with 40.9%.
-Hinduism shows an overrepresentation at 11.7%, compared to Greater Melbourne's 15.7%.
+Point Cook-East, as per data from the 2016 Census, has a population where 49.3% speak languages other than English at home and 54.1% were born overseas.
+Christianity is the predominant religion, with 40.9%.
+Hinduism is notably higher compared to Greater Melbourne's average, comprising 11.7%.

 Frequently Asked Questions - Diversity